enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 occurrences) in `survivor_data_final`; distinct persons may be listed in multiple records, across seasons and/or within seasons.*

+Additionally, we used a histogram plot to identify a right-skewed distribution in ages of contestants.

 **Figure 1: Distribution of Age**
 <img src="final_project_files/figure-gfm/unnamed-chunk-3-1.png" width="90%" style="display: block; margin: auto;" />